danjhd/cfn101-workshop/workshop/content/40-workshop-part-02/30-cloudformation-package-and-deploy/100-lab-12-deploy.md

 ## Packaging a template

 Cloudformation components often reference external files in S3.
 An example of this the `AWS::CloudFormation::Stack` resource.
 The Component requires the target template to be in S3.
 What if the external files are on your local machine?
-In the previous section you uploaded these templates manually to S3 before deploying.
+In the previous section, you uploaded these templates manually to S3 before deploying.

 [`aws cloudformation package`](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/package.html) is a useful command that solves this problem.
 When given a template that references local resources, it will upload the resources to a specified S3 bucket.
 An updated template is output.
 The local file references in the template are updated to reference the uploaded assets in S3.